cristaloleg/awesome-manifesto/README.md

   - it's quite comfortable time bounds
 - [ ] only urgent topics are face-to-face
   - fewer distractions for unimportant things
+- [ ] friendly atmosphere
+  - no insulting jokes, no trolling, respectful environment
+- [ ] 'coding rockstar'
+  - it is a demotavation, not an inspiration

 ### Meetings
 - [ ] I can skip if I'm out of scope